 Lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more is cancer of the lymphatic system.
 Lymphoma can develop within the stomach.
-Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more , which is a cause of stomach ulcers, is believed to play a role in the development of some lymphomas of the stomach.
+Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more , which is a cause of stomach ulcers, is believed to play a role in the development of some lymphomas of the stomach.
 People with stomach lymphoma who have active H. pylori infection are treated with antibiotics, and others are given radiation therapy. surgery and chemotherapy are used less often.
 Stomach lymphoma responds to treatment better than adenocarcinoma.
 Longer survival and even cure are possible.

 Leiomyosarcoma (cancer of smooth muscle cells) can develop in the wall of the stomach.
 It is also called a spindle cell tumor.
 It is best treated with surgery.
 If cancer has already spread (metastasized) to other parts of the body at the time a leiomyosarcoma is found, then chemotherapy may lead to slightly longer survival.
 The drug imatinib has been found to be effective in treating leiomyosarcoma that cannot be treated with surgery.